 While a minimum of a master's degree is required for most instructional design positions working in public schools, companies hiring instructional designers for their e-learning programs do not necessarily require higher education.
 Prior professional experience is sometimes more important to getting hired in this type of work.
 Degrees in curriculum design, curriculum and instruction, instructional technology or instructional design provide the education needed to enter the field.

 Employment Outlook for Instructional Designers

-According to the U.S. Bureau of Labor Statistics, employment opportunities for all instructional coordinators, which includes instructional designers, is expected to increase by 7% from 2014 to 2024, a rate that's about average.
-The median annual salary for instructional coordinators was $62,270 in May 2015, according to the BLS.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for all instructional coordinators, which includes instructional designers, is expected to increase by 6% from 2019 to 2029, a rate that's faster than average.
+The median annual salary for instructional coordinators was $66,970 in May 2020, according to the BLS.